-- 1 In the Apply Settings window, click Edit Black Controls. - 2 Set the following values in the Edit Black Controls window: - Maximum Total lnk Sets the total amount of ink allowed for the four channels: Cyan, Magenta, Yellow, and Black.
+- 1 In the Apply Settings window, click Edit Black Controls. - 2 Set the following values in the Edit Black Controls window: - Maximum Total Ink Sets the total amount of ink allowed for the four channels: Cyan, Magenta, Yellow, and Black.
 The maximum value is 400%, which is 100% for each channel.
 Different types of output devices have standard maximum total ink values.
-The default setting is a value appropriate for the type of printer being profiled.
-We recommend you start with the default. - Maximum Black Ink Sets the total amount of ink that is allowed for black.
+The default setting is a value appropriate for the type of printer being profiled. - Maximum Black Ink Sets the total amount of ink that is allowed for black.
 You might reduce this value from 100% if that value produces undesirable effects, such as an unwanted difference between black and other colors.
-The default setting is a value appropriate for the type of printer being profiled.
-We recommend you start with the default. - Black Start Sets the minimum percentage of ink at which black is introduced into the mix of inks making up a specific shade of color.
-You might adjust this value to adjust the stability of the gray balance or to reduce graininess in highlights when the black screen is grainy. - Black Generation Also known as black transition.
-Sets the extent to which black ink is substituted for mixes of cyan, magenta, and yellow.
-Using one ink instead of three reduces moisture content in the underlying substrate when printing on a press and reduces cost, because black ink is less expensive than color inks.
-If black generation is set to a lower value, only neutrals and pastels have color removed to be replaced by black.
-If black generation is set to a higher value, more saturated colors are also affected.
+The default setting is a value appropriate for the type of printer being profiled. - Black Start Sets the minimum percentage of ink at which black is introduced into the mix of inks making up a specific shade of color.
+You might adjust this value to reduce graininess in highlights when the black screen is grainy by increasing the black start point. - Black Generation Controls the tone curve shape of the black separation.
+Increase this value to get more black used instead of other colorants and to increase contrast.
+Reduce this value if the black separation is too high in contrast